Multi-fidelity robust controller design with gradient sampling: Mathematical preliminaries

-The gradient sampling method relies on the computation of the function $f$ and its gradient $\grad f$ at the sequence of iterates generated by the method, using a ``gradient paradigm''~\cite{AslO21}, as opposed to a more standard ``subgradient paradigm'' often used for nonsmooth functions.
-The former asserts that, since locally Lipschitz functions are differentiable almost everywhere by Rademacher's theorem, and since in practice, it is essentially impossible to verify whether a nontrivial function $f$ is differentiable or not at a given iterate $x$, a method can reasonably compute an approximate gradient at any given point, for example, by ignoring ``ties'' in a max function.
+The gradient sampling method relies on the computation of the function $f$ and its gradient $\grad f$ at the sequence of iterates generated by the method, using a ``gradient paradigm''~\cite{AslO21}, as opposed to the``subgradient paradigm'' often used for nonsmooth functions, in particular by the ``subgradient method'', which is usually very slow.
+The gradient paradigm observes that, since locally Lipschitz functions are differentiable almost everywhere by Rademacher's theorem, and since in practice, it is essentially impossible to verify whether a nontrivial function $f$ is differentiable or not at a given iterate $x$, a method can reasonably compute an approximate gradient at any given point, for example, by ignoring ``ties'' in a max function.
 The idea is that it is only in the limit of the sequence of iterates that the function is actually not differentiable.
 Of course, sampled gradients computed at nearby points in this way may vary greatly, and the gradient sampling algorithm exploits this property.
 These key points are discussed at greater length in the references given above.